 If the content isn’t optimised, then you may spend a long time writing content that no one can find.

-Websites that can deliver straightforward, uncomplicated and informative content which is matched their target customer’s user intent (search phrases entered into search engines) will thrive in 2023 and beyond.
+Websites that can deliver straightforward, uncomplicated and informative content which is matches their target customer’s user intent (search phrases entered into search engines) will thrive in 2024 and beyond.

 Why not plan out your first quarter content items and then match them against what your potential customers are searching for?